kagenihisomi/PyMechanicalAnimations/README.md

 A few mechanical animations that I do in my spare time

-Note:
-the .ipynb files are for quick plotting in browser
+The .ipynb files are for quick plotting in browser
 The .py files contain the script to save the animation to mp4 file